JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

+The metallicity values for RXJ-z9500, RXJ-z8152, and RXJ-z8149 in \citet{heintz2022_jwst} are consistent with those reported in other studies.
+The metallicity of RXJ-z9500 is first reported by \citet{williams2022_jwst}, where it was estimated to be \Oabundance\ $=7.48\pm 0.08$ using the R23+O32 method of \citet{izotov2019_lowZcandidates, izotov2021} (Figure \ref{fig:Z_empirical_highz_ver2}).
+An ionization correction is thus taken into account for the metallicity measurement there.
+Similarly, \citet{langeroodi2022_ddt} estimate metallicities for RXJ-z8152 and RXJ-z8149 (RX2129-ID11002 and RX2129-ID11022 in \citeauthor{langeroodi2022_ddt}) using the R23+O32 method \citep{izotov2019_lowZcandidates, izotov2021}, and report \Oabundance\ $=7.65\pm 0.07$ and $<7.51$ ($1\sigma$), respectively. \citet{wang2022_jwst} independently suggest a consistent metallicity for RXJ-z8152, although the ionization correction is not fully taken into account.
+We use the properties, including metallicities, that are calculated by averaging the values from \citet{williams2022_jwst}, \citet{heintz2022_jwst}, and \citet{langeroodi2022_ddt} for the three DDT objects in our compilation.

 For the other compilation, we adopt the metallicity values as derived in the original papers.
 The stacked EIGER object has already derived a metallicity fairly consistent with the value based on our method using R23.
-The four NIRCam objects are all located in the high-metallicity branch based on the \NII$\lambda 6564$ detection, and the indicator of \citet{bian2018} is used. \\
+The four NIRCam objects are all located in the high-metallicity branch based on the \NII$\lambda 6564$ detection, and the indicator of \citet{bian2018} is used.
+We also note that the stellar masses and SFRs are all corrected for different IMFs to have the same \citet{chabrier2003} IMF using the conversion factors shown in \citet{MD2014}. \\

-In summary, our total sample consists of $111$ galaxies ($98$ from our reduction of ERO, GLASS, and CEERS, and $13$ from the compilation after excluding the two NIRSpec DDT objects) with metallicity measurements at $z=4-10$.
-This sample is used in the following analysis of the mass-metallicity relationships.
+In summary, our total sample consists of 147 galaxies (135 from our reduction of ERO, GLASS, and CEERS, and 12 from the compilation) with metallicity measurements at $z=4-10$.
+This sample is used in the following analysis of the metallicity relationships.